Flashman and the Dragon: Plot summary

-In Hong Kong, Flashman is convinced by Phoebe Carpenter, a lovely minister's wife, to accompany a shipment of opium into Canton, in exchange for a large sum of money and the promise of a later, more pleasant meeting.
+In Hong Kong, Flashman is persuaded by Phoebe Carpenter, a lovely minister's wife, to accompany a shipment of opium into Canton, in exchange for a large sum of money and the promise of a later, more pleasant meeting.
 On the way he discovers that instead of opium he is carrying guns to the Taiping rebels.
 In Canton, Flashman manages to convince Harry Smith Parkes that he was trying to stop the shipment.
 However, instead of being able to head for home as he originally intended, he is put on the intelligence staff in Shanghai.
-From Shanghai he travels to Nanking and meets the leaders of the Taiping rebels, in order to convince them not to march on Shanghai.
+From Shanghai he travels to Nanking and meets the leaders of the Taiping rebels, in order to persuade them not to march on Shanghai.

 Flashman then proceeds to the mouth of the Peiho to join Lord Elgin's staff for his march to Peking.
 After being captured by the Imperials, he meets Xianfeng Emperor and becomes the prisoner and lover of Yehonala, the imperial concubine.
 When Lord Elgin's army arrives at Peking, he witnesses the destruction of the Imperial Summer Palace.
 But after that event, while heading for home, he is drugged and apparently kidnapped (perhaps shanghaied, given the dress of his kidnappers) while attempting to fulfil his promise with Phoebe Carpenter.
 There the story ends, and it is never revealed in any subsequent volume what then became of him immediately afterwards.
 However, there are several references in other books to his service in the American Civil War, suggesting that he must have returned to that country before 1864, and we know (from Flashman on the March) that he was in Mexico in 1867.